Dr sc. Daniel Stieber

 +352 28 100 438

-Integrated into the department of genetics, the platform for molecular biology, bioinformatics and sequencing performs constitutional1 and somatic2 molecular genetics tests.
+Integrated into the National Center of Genetics, the platform for molecular biology, bioinformatics and sequencing performs constitutional1 and somatic2 molecular genetics tests.

-Integrated into the department of genetics, the platform for molecular biology, bioinformatics and sequencing performs constitutional1 and somatic2 molecular genetics tests.
+Integrated into the National Center of Genetics, the platform for molecular biology, bioinformatics and sequencing performs constitutional1 and somatic2 molecular genetics tests.
 To this end, it develops and implements state of the art molecular methods necessary for the practice of molecular genetics, including high throughput next generation sequencing (NGS) for both diagnostic and research applications.

 Bioinformatics is comprised of all the concepts and techniques required for the computerised interpretation and visualisation of biological information.
 Bioinformatics capabilities are deployed within the platform; those are developed in-house and in collaboration with external partners.